Winemaker: Marie-Eve Gilla

 Located in the foothills of the Blue Mountains at the 1200 foot level, Norm and Shane McKibben started planting in 2001.
 The soil produces unique flavor characteristics, even in young fruit.

-Pepper Bridge Vineyard combines cutting edge technology and sustainable agricultural to produce some of the most sought after grapes in Washington.
-This vineyard produces supple, elegant fruit which melds perfectly with our winemaking style.
+Pepper Bridge Vineyard combines cutting-edge technology and sustainable agricultural to produce supple, elegant fruit which melds perfectly with our winemaking style.